tygerdavejr/Vance_Theater_Seating_Lab/README.md

 This was another fun exercise.
 I enjoyed the challenge.
 I don't want to get ahead into classes and objects even though I see other students are already working on that format.
 I figure that will come soon enough.

+UPDATE:
+I read and then reread this week's reading and decided I needed to incorporate a SENTINEL to the software.
+This added minor complexity.
+Because I am processing ticket sales as a loop, I can't use a BREAK; it only exit's the current loop.
+I wanted to print a Thank You message and then exit the program entirely.

+I could have done the initial input, included an IF statement to check for SENTINEL, and then continue, but I would have also needed to repeat the lines inside the loop.
+What I chose to do instead was prime an error message with a null value, prime the input variable with a wrong value, and then enter the loop.
+Basically, the loop ALWAYS fails the first iteration.
+The loop will then print the error message (a null string on the first loop), input a value, check the value for SENTINEL and end program if true, else return to the top of the loop.

+Again, I tested my code in iPython to ensure my logic was correct before implementing the change in my assignment.